Information Structures in Stablecoin Markets: Introduction

 The market microstructure of stablecoins can be split into the \textit{primary market} and \textit{secondary market}.
 In the primary market, the issuer interacts with arbitrageurs and reserve asset markets.
 The issuer holds a collection of reserve assets that ``back up'' the amount of stablecoins in circulation, and exchanges a minted token to arbitrageurs for a par value of the fiat currency that the stablecoin is pegged to.
 Arbitrageurs can redeem tokens at par, assuming that the issuer is solvent (i.e.\! can liquidate enough reserves to fulfill all redemption requests at a given time).
 Notably, the issuer has sole discretion over who can be an arbitrageur, which usually involves a vetting process.
 In the secondary market, the arbitrageurs trade with buyers and sellers at market prices on exchanges.

+In July 2025, the United States government passed the GENIUS Act, establishing a comprehensive framework for payment stablecoins.
+Notably, to be a permitted stablecoin issuer, an entity must maintain full reserve backing of the token with money market assets (e.g.\ dollars, Treasures, ``similarly liquid assets''), publicly disclose their token redemption policy, and publish monthly audits or reports of their reserve composition.
+The legislation does not provide deposit insurance or Fed backstops for stablecoins, instead placing responsibility on the issuer to manage reserves and disclose information.\footnote{See https://www.congress.gov/bill/119th-congress/senate-bill/394 for the full text.}

-\paragraph{Related Literature.} Our paper contributes to the literature on stablecoin runs.
-On the game-theoretic side are the works of \cite{GortonEtAl}, \cite{MaEtAl}, \cite{Bertsch}, and \cite{AhmedEtAl}, which all use global games. \cite{GortonEtAl} shows that despite the risk of runs, stablecoins maintain their pegs from token holders lending out coins to leveraged traders. \cite{MaEtAl} focus on the relationship between stablecoin runs and arbitrage centralization, finding a tradeoff between price stability and financial stability as the concentration of the arbitrageur sector varies. \cite{Bertsch} explores how the perceived quality of reserves affects the adoption of stablecoins in the presence of outside options. \cite{AhmedEtAl} study the effect that public information has on run probability, and is closely related to our work.
-Ours differs from their in a few key aspects: they do not include large sellers in their model, and we analyze uncertainty in both public and private information.
+\paragraph{Related Literature.} We contribute to the literature on stablecoin runs.
+On the game-theoretic side are the works of \cite{GortonEtAl}, \cite{MaEtAl}, \cite{Bertsch}, and \cite{AhmedEtAl}, which all use global games. \cite{GortonEtAl} shows that despite the risk of runs, stablecoins maintain their pegs from token holders lending out coins to leveraged traders. \cite{MaEtAl} focuses on the relationship between stablecoin runs and arbitrage centralization, finding a tradeoff between price stability and financial stability as the concentration of the arbitrageur sector varies. \cite{Bertsch} explores how the perceived quality of reserves affects the adoption of stablecoins in the presence of outside options. \cite{AhmedEtAl} study the effect that public information has on run probability, and is closely related to our work.
+We differ from them in a few key aspects by accounting for large sellers and analyzing uncertainty in both public and private information.

-Compared to the aforementioned works, this paper breaks new ground by introducing a large seller in the context of stablecoins.
-Our contributions include analyzing the effect of a large seller on selling pressure, considering the dispersion of private signals as a factor influencing stability, and classifying fundamentals with regards to the individual decomposed risk components.
-For uncertainty in public information, we provide a slightly different result than \cite{AhmedEtAl} due to considering the ex-ante run probability (whose distribution also depends on public information uncertainty).
+Our contribution is threefold.
+First, we study the effect of a large seller on selling pressure.
+Second, we consider the dispersion of private signals as a factor influencing stability.
+Third, we introduce a risk framework based on our model and use it to evaluate stablecoin fundamentals.

 On the empirical side, see \cite{LiuEtAl} which studies stablecoin flows during the Terra--Luna crash, \cite{LVN} which finds a correlation between peg efficiency and arbitrage volume, and \cite{LiaoCara} which examines the effect of stablecoin activity on the real economy.
 Catalini et al. offers a survey of the economics of stablecoins.